Savannah 101 is an introductory guide presented by the Tourism Leadership Council.

 Our hope is that everyone will know better and do better.
 Ideally, with a basic knowledge of the city we will know how to better serve and better brand our “Hostess City of the South.”

-Click below to read or download your copy of Savannah 101.
+Click here to read and / or download your copy of Savannah 101.